search icon

 • Yes.
 Single-member LLC owners must report income from the disregarded entity on their individual income tax returns.

 • A disregarded entity isn’t inherently good or bad.
-It’s another approach to paying your business taxes.
-If you’re wondering about the specific impacts on your tax liability, it’s best to consult your tax professional.
+It’s another approach to paying business taxes.
+If a person finds themselves wondering about the specific impacts on their tax liability, it’s best to consult a tax professional.

-• If you live in a community property state, a husband and wife can share joint ownership of an LLC.
+• If a married couple lives in a community property state, they can share joint ownership of an LLC.
 In that case, the IRS will honor the couple’s decision to treat the LLC as a disregarded entity.
 In non-community property states, an LLC owned by a husband and wife can’t be a disregarded entity.

 • No. A corporation can’t be a disregarded entity because it uses corporate taxation.
 However, an LLC can elect to be taxed as a C corporation and pay the corporate tax rate.